tinglesoftware/dependabot-azure-devops/README.md

 ## Using a configuration file

-Similar to the GitHub native version where you add a `.github/dependabot.yml` file, this repository adds support for the same official [configuration options](https://help.github.com/github/administering-a-repository/configuration-options-for-dependency-updates) via a file located at `.azuredevops/dependabot.yml` or `.github/dependabot.yml`.
-This support is only available in the Azure DevOps extension and the hosted version.
+Similar to the GitHub native version where you add a `.github/dependabot.yml` file, this repository adds support for the same official [configuration options](https://help.github.com/github/administering-a-repository/configuration-options-for-dependency-updates) via a file located at `.github/dependabot.yml`.
+This support is only available in the Azure DevOps extension and the [managed version](https://managed-dependabot.com).
 However, the extension does not currently support automatically picking up the file, a pipeline is still required.
 See [docs](./src/extension/README.md#usage).

+Using `.github/dependabot.yml` or `.github/dependabot.yaml` instead of `.azuredevops/dependabot.yml` is better for 2 reasons:

+1. Intellisense support in VS Code (and may be other IDEs).
+2. The docker container checks for the configuration file in this location to configure `commit-message` and `ignore` options.

+> Using the .azuredevops folder is deprecated and will be removed in version `0.10.0`.

 ## Credentials for private registries and feeds